Second Charge Mortgages

 Your home acts as form of security for lenders if you are ever unable to keep up with the monthly repayments.
 This therefore means if you don’t own a property, you are unable to take out this type of loan.

-With a second charge mortgage you would essentially be borrowing a second line of money in addition to your current mortgage .Therefore, two loans would be secured against your property
+With 2nd charge mortgages, you would essentially be borrowing a second line of money in addition to your current mortgage .Therefore, two loans would be secured against your property.

 Second charge mortgages for bad credit